parkermccurley/resume/README.md

 I generally view a programming language and framework as an implementation detail based on project requirements.
 I pay closer attention to patterns and architecture than to syntax.

 ## Work Experience

+#### Topaz, LLC - Founder

+*October 2018 - Present*

+Topaz allows irrefutable reporting to be generated for any software on the planet.

 #### Decent Technologies, LLC - Founder